jitsi/jitsi-meet-flutter-sdk/README.md

     Sends a chat message via to one particular participant or to all of them.
 If the `to` param is empty, the message will be sent to all the participants in the conference.

-    In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.Í
+    In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.

 10. #### closeChat()